-fewer neighbors are connected to each other when the size of the neighborhood increases. γ{co} , on the other hand, increases over time, as - with growing neighborhoods - it becomes more likely that, for a given TAS, another user has assigned exactly the same tag to the same resource.
+the increasing number of neighbors over time.
+The clustering coefficient decreases because less and less neighbors are connected to each other when the neighborhood increases. γ{co} on the hand increases over time, as it becomes - with increasing neighborhoods - more likely that, for a given TAS, another user has assigned exactly the same tag to the same resource.
 This indicates that, although each user invents new, personal tags, a form of consensus grows with time on the vocabulary associated to the same resource, i.e. a common semantics emerges.